taodong/cloud-maven-plugin/README.md

 * Ansible local installation is required if you need to run packer or ansible executor

 ## Installation
 Include the plugin as a dependency in your Maven project.
-Replace LATEST_VERSION with the latest tagged version.
 ```xml
 <dependencies>
     <dependency>